 EARN WHILE YOU LEARN

-When you enter an apprenticeship, you agree to work in an on-the-job training program and attend specialized classes for between four and five years.
+When you enter an apprenticeship, you agree to work in an on-the-job training program and attend specialized classes for five years.
 As an apprentice, you:

 CURRICULUM & ACCEPTANCE PROCESS

 After an applicant has a complete application on file, meaning, we have a copy of birth certificate, high school transcripts or GED equivalency certificate and have taken the ”National Careers Readiness Certificate” test, and received a minimum score of Silver, then the applicant is eligible to interview.
 Any trade related courses taken via college, community college or trade school adds to points given after the applicant has interviewed and is placed on a list to be hired.
 At the time the applicant fills out the application for apprenticeship, he/she, will also be asked if they would like to apply for a pre-apprentice position.
 A pre-apprentice is a position where the individual is placed with a contractor, while also going through the process of apprenticeship application.

 YEAR 1: The curriculum for a first year apprentice, consists of, but is not limited to: Trade History, Hand Tools, Shop Equipment, Trade Math, Drafting, Basic Pattern Development and Layout of HVAC fittings.

 YEAR 2: The curriculum for a second year apprentice, consists of, but is not limited to: Advanced Pattern Development and Layout of HVAC fittings, Drafting, Basic Duct Design, Basic Computer Assisted Design(CAD), Soldering.

 YEAR 3: The curriculum for a third year apprentice, consists of, but is not limited to: HVAC Systems, Reading Plans and Specifications, Computer Assisted Design(CAD), Architectural Systems,